larseggert/bcp45bis/draft-eggert-bcp45bis.md

-The IETF Note Well {{NOTE-WELL}} applies to discussions on the IETF discussion list and all other IETF mailing lists, and requires conformance with the IETF Guidelines for Conduct {{?RFC7154}} and the Anti-Harassment Policy {{IETF-AHP}}, among others.
+The IETF Note Well {{NOTE-WELL}} applies to discussions on the IETF discussion list and all other IETF mailing lists, and requires conformance with the IETF Guidelines for Conduct {{?RFC7154}} and the Anti-Harassment Policy {{?RFC7776}}, among others.

+This document obsoletes {{?RFC3005}}, documenting the use of other mailing lists for dicussions that used to be in scope for the IETF discussion list, refering to applicable policies such as the Guidelines for Conduct
+{{?RFC7154}} and the Anti-Harassment Policy {{?RFC7776}}, and clarifying sergeant-at-arms procedures.

 # Charter for the IETF Discussion List {#charter}

-The IETF discussion list is meant for discussions for which a more appropriate list does not exist, such as discussions that do not fall within the area of any working group, area or other established list.
-When discussions are started on the IETF discussion list for which such venues do exist, they should be continued there as soon as this is pointed out.
+The IETF discussion list is meant for discussions for which a more appropriate list does not exist, such as discussions that do not fall within the scope of any working group, area, or other established list.
+When discussions are started on the IETF discussion list for which such a venue does exist, they should be continued at that other venue as soon as this is pointed out.

-When no dedicated mailing list exists, it may be preferable to request the creation of one {{NON-WG-LISTS}} and only announce the availability of the new list on the IETF discussion list and on other related lists, such as area lists.
+When no dedicated mailing list exists, it may be preferable to request the creation of one {{NON-WG-LISTS}} and announce the availability of the new list on the IETF discussion list and on other related lists, such as area lists.

 Appropriate postings to the IETF discussion list include: